perrutquist/DoubleDouble.jl/README.md

 DoubleDoubles.jl
 ===============

-(The module was renamed `DoubleDoubles` as it provides the type `DoubleDouble`.)
+(This is fork of [DoubleDouble.jl][https://github.com/simonbyrne/DoubleDouble.jl].
+It was renamed `DoubleDoubles` as it provides the type `DoubleDouble`.)

 This is work in progress.
-Don't switch from DoubleDouble.jl just yet.
 A lot of the code is completely untested.
+If you need double-double arithmetic right now, I'd suggest using either the [included][https://github.com/JuliaLang/julia/blob/master/base/twiceprecision.jl] type that is included in the `Base` module, or the [HigherPrecision][https://github.com/saschatimme/HigherPrecision.jl] module, which also supports trigonometric functions.

 `DoubleDoubles.jl` is a Julia package for performing extended-precision arithmetic using pairs of floating-point numbers.
 This is commonly known as "double-double" arithmetic, as the most common format is a pair of C-doubles (`Float64` in Julia), although `Double`s will actually work for any floating-point type, including itself.
 Its aim is to provide accurate results without the overhead of `BigFloat` types.